Biology

 Class Program

 Explores the biological principles that govern living organisms; surveys bacteria, protists, fungi and plants; and investigates reproduction and growth of plants.
 Emphasizes the ecology of the groups at individual and community levels.
-Designed for non-science majors.
-Lecture/Laboratory.
-Lab fee.
-Prerequisites: Eligible to enroll in ENGL 1010.
-Meets SUNY General Education requirement in Natural Science.
+Designed for the non-major.
+Prerequisites: Eligible to take ENGL 1010.
+Lab fee

 Semester Offered